Ovski4/jekyll-tabs/README.md

 Jekyll Tabs
 ===========

 This Jekyll plugin provides tags used to add tabs in your content.
+It is heavily inspired from https://github.com/clustergarage/jekyll-code-tabs.
+  * It works with multiple tab panels on the same page
+  * It does not require a specific javascript framework

 Installation
 ------------